GfSE/SAF-Cameo-Profile/README.md

 If you need help, have a question or for general discussion, please visit [SAF discussion forum](https://github.com/GfSE/SAF-Specification/discussions).

+If there is an issue with one of the SAF Plugins for Cameo Systems Modeler, please [create an issue in this repository](https://github.com/GfSE/SAF-Cameo-Profile/issues/new/choose).

 ## SAF Plugin (recommended for model users)
-**[SAF_Plugin.zip](SAF_Plugin.zip)** installs the SAF Profile, additional diagram types for some viewpoints, additional project templates, and the FFDS Example Model.
+**SAF_Plugin.zip** installs the SAF Profile, additional diagram types for some viewpoints, additional project templates, and the FFDS Example Model.
 The plugin is required to open the SAF FFDS Example Model.

 This plugin is for users of SAF wanting to create system models with SAF.